unified-ban/Docs/docs/start.md

 unified/ban is an easy to use, secure and modern bot for your Telegram groups and [much more](https://unifiedban.solutions).

 > The project was born in 2017 as a community driven blacklist for Telegram.
-Today it has over
+Today it count over
 > **160,000 users** and is one of the largest security and management services for Telegram.

 Find news on our [Telegram](https://t.me/unifiedban_news) news channel.